Install on AWS

 For simplicity, this tutorial stores various secrets in a file as well as prints them to the terminal.
 In practice, refer to your organization’s official security and Terraform/infrastructure practices.

-Materialize provides sample Terraform
+Materialize provides Materialize on AWS Terraform

 modules